metaisbeta/asniffer/README.md

 ### How to use

 ```
-java -jar asniffer.jar <path to project> <path to xml report>
+java -jar asniffer.jar <path to project> <path to xml report> <single/multi>
 ```

-The path must be a root folder that contains other projects directories.
-Even if only one project will be used in the extraction.
+The path must be a root folder that contains other projects directories, for the "multi" case.
 Follow the directory arrangement below.

     .